 Any rank to be promoted shall be conducted in accordance with the provisions of the Fire Department Promotional Act.
-The Oswego Board of Fire Commissioners' Board Rules, Regulations and Policies concerning promotions shall govern the promotional process for Lieutenants and Captains in the bargaining unit, and for any promoted rank immediately above the highest rank in the bargaining unit, during the term of this Agreement.
+The Oswego Board of Fire Commissioners' Board Rules, Regulations and Policies concerning promotions shall govern the promotional process for the following ranks in the bargaining unit: Lieutenant, Captain, and Battalion Chief.

-Section 13.2 - Appointments to Ranks of Battalion Chief and Above
+Section 13.2 - Appointments to Ranks of Division Chiefs and Above

-The parties agree that three persons may be permanently appointed to the rank of Battalion Chief within the District by the Fire Chief with the approval of the Board of Trustees.
-The Battalion Chiefs shall not be subject to any of the promotional provisions of the Fire Department Promotion Act.
-In addition, the Assistant Chief and Deputy Chief ranks (with one person in each rank) shall be permanently appointed ranks of the District exempt from the promotional provisions of the Fire Department Promotion Act.
+The parties agree that two people may be permanently appointed to the rank of Division Chief, (EMS and Training) within the District by the Fire Chief with approval of the Board of Trustees.
+The Division Chief's shall not be subject to any promotional provisions of the Fire Department Promotion Act.
+In addition, the Deputy Chief ranks (Operations and Administration) shall be permanently appointed ranks of the District exempt from the promotional provisions of the Fire Department Promotion Act.